Thomas-Duggan/Dosirak-LiFT/README.md

-> This app is currently in Alpha.
+> Notice: This app is currently in Alpha.
 Features may not work or may change significantly in later versions.

 ## Dosirak - Linux Fixes & Tricks